Warwick Mall

 Warwick Mall is an enclosed American shopping mall in Warwick, Rhode Island, on the north side of Interstate 295 near the junction with Interstate 95.
 Composed of more than 1000000 sqft of retail space, it features more than 80 stores and a food court.
 The mall opened for business in 1970, with Boston-based Filene's and Jordan Marsh alongside Providence-based Peerless and The Outlet, and national chain Woolworth as initial anchors, JCPenney being later added as a sixth anchor.

 Since then, all the anchor stores and the interior of the mall have changed as a result of business closings and consolidations.
 Today, the mall has seven main anchors: Macy's on the northern side, Old Navy and JCPenney on the western side, Jordan's Furniture and Nordstrom Rack on the eastern side, and Target, Off Broadway Shoes, and Golf Galaxy on the southern side.
 The mall also has a large food court, complete with a carousel, in the former Peerless anchor space.

 The mall was largely flooded on March 30, 2010, during historic flooding of the nearby Pawtuxet River.
 The mall closed for five months after the flooding, with its "Preview" beginning in August and the Grand Reopening in October.
 The mall's final anchor, Macy's, reopened on March 16, 2011, and just over a month later, Jordan's Furniture announced on April 20, 2011, that it will open a new store in the vacated Old Navy and Caldor anchor space on the east side of the mall.

 History

 Early years

 Warwick Mall opened October 2, 1970, 3 years to the day after the nearby Midland Mall (later renamed Rhode Island Mall) opened.
 The mall opened with Filene's as its north anchor, and Jordan Marsh as its south anchor.
 Inline along the east side of the mall were anchors, from north to south, Providence-based Peerless and The Outlet, and national chain Woolworth.

-Warwick Mall Stores as of December 1970: